 Once the sequences validated, the preparer will be able to realize his own VR 3D sequence to edit a video template and give his instructions in 3D.

 All that sequencing work must allow its execution and implementation by the operator.
 He will be interested in the ergonomics of the sequence in terms of accessibility notably regarding the efforts made to realize it.
-Then, he will do the analysis of potential musculoskeletal disorders (MSDs) and study his own perception of motions he will have to design in the virtualized environment.
+Then, he will do the analysis of potential musculoskeletal disorders (Look at our msd issues article) and study his own perception of motions he will have to design in the virtualized environment.

 The operator will also have to evaluate on the basis of this sequence if he has the appropriate tooling to successfully manufacture the final product, in terms of types of tools but also in terms of dimensions and virtual environment in which he is brought to evolve.